 President Alberto Fujimori, inspecting the disaster site Wednesday, said 250 to 300 people were buried in the mud.

 Survivors awaited the arrival of much-needed food and medicine.
-A Chilean air force plane arrived in Peru on Thursday with a shipment of tents, clothing, cots, bedding, disposable diapers and drinking water.
+A Chilean air force plane arrived in Peru Thursday with a shipment of tents, clothing, cots, bedding, disposable diapers and drinking water.

-While visiting the disaster zone, Fujimori placed a boy's slack body in a coffin.
+During his visit to the disaster zone, Fujimori placed a boy's slack body in a coffin.
 The president, known for his steely demeanor, was clearly moved by the tragedy.

 ``I have just seen 3-year-old children with their bodies limp,'' he said. ``Two villages have almost completely vanished.''